-You can create a new Amazon EBS volume that you can then attach to any Amazon EC2 instance within the same Availability Zone.
-You can choose to create an encrypted Amazon EBS volume, but encrypted volumes can only be attached to selected instance types.
+You can create an Amazon EBS volume that you can then attach to any EC2 instance within the same Availability Zone.
+You can choose to create an encrypted EBS volume, but encrypted volumes can only be attached to selected instance types.
 For more information, see Supported Instance Types.

 If you are creating a volume for a high-performance storage scenario, you should make sure to use a Provisioned IOPS (SSD) volume and attach it to an instance with enough bandwidth to support your application, such as an EBS-optimized instance or an instance with 10 Gigabit network connectivity.
 For more information, see Amazon EC2 Instance Configuration.

-To create a new Amazon EBS volume using the console
+To create an EBS volume using the console

 Open the Amazon EC2 console.

 From the navigation bar, select the region in which you would like to create your volume.
 This choice is important because some Amazon EC2 resources can be shared between regions, while others can't.
 For more information, see Resource Locations.